Project Update - April 8, 2014

-Founded in 1961 as a natural gas distribution company, ENSTAR Natural Gas Company serves approximately 350,000 customers through: 3,200 miles of distribution and transmission main, 115,000 service lines, and 134,000 meters.
+Founded in 1961 as a natural gas distribution company, ENSTAR Natural Gas Company serves 136,000 customers in Southcentral Alaska.
+In 2013, ENSTAR added more than 2,000 customers.
 As the only natural gas distribution company in Southcentral Alaska, ENSTAR has historically relied on natural gas discovered by producers in the Cook Inlet.
-Expansion to new areas, such as the City of Homer and Kachemak City allows ENSTAR to bring a safe, clean, and reliable energy to thousands of additional Alaskans while reducing their energy costs by more than half.
+Expansion to new areas, such as the City of Homer and Kachemak City, allows ENSTAR to bring a safe, clean, and reliable energy to thousands of additional Alaskans while reducing their energy costs by more than half.

 ENSTAR received its Certificate of Public Convenience and Necessity to serve the Homer area from the Regulatory Commission of Alaska on August 25, 2004.
 In 2012, the State of Alaska provided The City of Homer with an $8.15 million dollar grant enabling the project to move forward.
-Construction on the Homer Trunk Line is scheduled to begin in February 2013.
+Construction on the Homer Trunk Line was completed in Fall 2013.

 Things You Should Know